 April 19th, 2014 1:30 PM by Sam Kader

 Inquiries can be classified into two categories; soft and hard inquiry.
-A hard inquiry shows up on credit report due to transactions you have initiated such as applying for a credit card, car loan, asking for a credit limit increase, set-up utility bills and applying for a new job.
+A hard inquiry is when someone who you have authorized to check your credit history and it shows up on credit report due to transactions you have initiated such as applying for a mortgage, credit card, car loan, asking for a credit limit increase, set-up utility bills and applying for a new job.
 These inquiries typically stay for two years.
 Although, many will disappear within one year.
+One single inquiry is not going to send your credit score to the basement.
 As a general rule, limit inquiries to 7 per year only.
-Soft inquiries happen when existing creditor does a maintenance review of your file, when you pull your own credit report and a promotional credit is extended to you.
+A hard inquiry will knock about 5 to 10 points off your overall FICO score and it's temporary.
+If you do everything else right like paying your creditors on time and keeping balances low - the hard check can be offset in a couple of months.
+Soft inquiries happen when you check your own credit report or allow someone else like a potential employer or existing creditor does a maintenance review of your file, when you pull your own credit report and a promotional credit is extended to you.
 Soft inquiries do not affect your credit rating.
 After a bankcruptcy discharge, debts that were discharged should be reported in the same category along with "good items" as accounts that are current.
 They should not be reported under derogatory category.
 Obtain a free credit report annually from Free Annual Credit Report.
 Upon bankcruptcy discharged, establish new trade lines by secured credit card and get an auto loan.

 GET RID OF YOUR COLLECTION ACCOUNTS.
 Did you know that paying a collection account can actually reduce your score?
 Here’s why: credit scoring software reviews credit reports for each account’s date of last activity to determine the impact it will have on the overall credit score.
 When payment is made on a collection account, collection agencies update credit bureaus to reflect the account status as “Paid Collection”.
 When this happens, the date of last activity becomes more recent.
 Since the guideline for credit scoring software is the date of last activity, recent payment on a collection account damages the credit score more severely.
 This method of credit scoring may seem unfair, but is it possible to pay a collection and maximize your score?The best way to handle this credit scoring dilemma is to contact the collection agency and explain that you are willing to pay off the collection account under the condition that all reporting is withdrawn from credit bureaus.
 Request a letter from the collector that explicitly states their agreement to delete the account upon receipt/clearance of your payment.
 Although not all collection agencies will delete reporting, removing all references to a collection account completely will increase your score and is certainly worth the involved effort.
 Collection account will stay on your credit report for 7 years.